 2. Focus on Contact with the Ball

-3. Practice at Different Speeds
+3. Practice at Various Speeds

-4. Watch Videos of Professional Players
+4. Watch Professional Player Videos

-5. Practice Spin Serve
+5. Practice Spin Serves

 6. Use the Right Equipment